top of page

 Vocal Injury Prevention

-An important aspect to planning any performance career is understanding the key steps for avoiding vocal injury.
-Whether you are a music performer, an educator, a theatre performer, or your job requires you to be speaking constantly, there are ways of preventing injury.
-We don't have to experience vocal pain as performers!
+Vocal Injury Prevention: An important aspect to planning any kind of performance career is understanding the key steps for avoiding vocal injury.
+Whether you are a music performer, an educator, a theatre performer, an entrepreneur or your job requires you to be speaking constantly, there are ways of preventing injury.

 I teach evidence based techniques that have seen encouraging results.
 I know from personal experience what it's like to be unaware of the potential damages certain styles of singing can do, and I endeavour to educate students in the practical ways this damage can be avoided.